Afghan officials: Kabul bomb targets VP, kills 10 civilians

 Saleh, who is also Afghanistan’s former intelligence chief, said in his first television appearance immediately after the attack that he was fine and had sustained only slight burns.
 He appeared in the TV footage with bandages on one hand.

-“Me and my younger son who was also with me are fine,” Saleh said in the footage.
+“Me and my younger son who was also with me are fine,” Saleh said.
 “I have slight burns on my face and hand from the wave of the blast.
 I don’t have exact details right now, but I apologize to those who suffered casualties and those who lost their property in the attack.”

 His spokesman, Razwan Murad, called the attack a “vicious terrorist attempt” on Saleh’s life.
 The roads in the vicinity of the bombing were closed off.